rsyncOSX/RsyncUIdocs/content/about.md

 I have retired from work at the age of 62.
 I am a passionate [photographer](https://photosbythomas.netlify.app/), nature and wildlife (birds) and love staying in the Norwegian mountains.
 Grand kids, photography, continue maintenance of my macOS applications and cross country skiing are keeping me busy.

+## How are these pages built

+Hugo, which is **static site** generator, is the web framwork serving these pages.
+The source for his web is hosted on GitHub.
+Netlify, which runs the web server, automatically picks up changes on main branch and rebuilds the server.
+The Hugo theme used is another open source project hosted on GitHub.

+Every time I change or add pages I commit the changes to GitHub and Netlify automatically builds the new server in seconds.

 ## Swift and Storyboard

 - [RsyncOSX](https://github.com/rsyncOSX/RsyncOSX) a GUI for rsync